linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 04 Other Financial Institutions/Chapter 17 Investment Companies.md

 ## INVESTMENT COMPANIES: CHAPTER OVERVIEW

 Investment companies are financial institutions that pool the financial resources of individuals and companies and invest those resources in (diversified) portfolios of assets.
 Open-end mutual funds (the largest portion of investment company business) sell new shares to investors and redeem outstanding shares on demand at their fair market values.
 They provide opportunities for small investors to invest in a liquid and diversified portfolio of financial securities at a lower price per unit of risk than could be achieved by investing in individual securities.
 A single share of a mutual fund could represent ownership in over a thousand different companies.
-Whereas the investment in the mutual fund might cost  \$100, buying over a thousand individual shares of stock could cost over\$ 100,000 dollars.
+Whereas the investment in the mutual fund might cost  \$100, buying over a thousand individual shares of stock could cost over $100,000 dollars.
 Further, since mutual funds can buy and sell securities in large blocks, their trading costs are much lower than those of the individual investor buying a few shares at a time.

 Hedge funds are a type of investment pool that solicits funds from (wealthy) individuals and other investors (e.g., commercial banks) and invests these funds on their behalf.
 Hedge funds are similar to mutual funds in that they are pooled investment vehicles that accept investors' money and generally invest it on a collective basis.
 Investments in hedge funds, however, are restricted to more wealthy clients.
 This chapter presents an overview of the services offered by investment companies and highlights their rapid growth in the last several decades.